Coronavirus: Which countries have confirmed cases? People across the world have been diagnosed with the virus, which originated in the Chinese city of Wuhan. - Welcome Qatar

 United Kingdom – 2

-The United Kingdom confirmed its first two cases of coronavirus on January 31 in two patients from the same family in England.
+The UK confirmed its first two cases of coronavirus on January 31 in two patients from the same family in England.

 “The patients are receiving specialist NHS care, and we are using tried and tested infection control procedures to prevent further spread of the virus,” said Chris Whitty, England’s chief medical officer.